PelionIoT/pelion-device-utilities/README.md

 # mbed Cloud Client preflight check
-This repository contains scripts to help check mbed Cloud Client opeartion requirements.
+This repository contains scripts to help check mbed Cloud Client operation requirements.
 ## preflight.sh
 Checks file permissions, entropy generation, network connectivity and certificates and stores a report file to `./preflight.txt`.
 The script halts execution on first error and should succeed without any errors in order for mbed Cloud Client to work.